Garber boys hungry to repeat Class A title

 The Wolverines beat Arapaho-Butler, 53-51 in double overtime a year ago to win a title just days before a pandemic would shut down high school sports the rest of the spring, including the Classes 2A-6A state tournaments.

 Garber has been eyeing another gold ball ever since.
-The first step is a 11:30 a.m. meeting with Fort Cobb-Broxton (15-2) at 1!:30 a.m. at the State Fair Arena.
+The first step is an 11:30 a.m. meeting with Fort Cobb-Broxton (15-2) at the State Fair Arena.

 The 2020 title was more appreciative as Jones saw coaching friends such as John Hardaway of Cashion and Conley Phipps of Tulsa Washington feel the heartbreak of being denied a trip to state after qualifying in area.